hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Remove or release a previously allocated public IP address.
 Any server instances that were associated to this address are disassociated.
 You may specify one ore more address IPs or IDs on the command line.
-Optionally, you can specify an availability zone.
+Optionally, specify an availability zone.

 ###Examples
 Remove IP address '111.111.111.111':